AlexisFerrandis/FerrandisAlexis_P4_27092021/README.md

 -   Provide sensible page titles that will make navigation easier.
 These titles will be the first item visible on search engines, so they need to be fine-tuned.

--   Specify the language of the site, here <html lang = "fr">
+-   Specify the language of the site, here lang = "fr".

 -   It is important to optimize the meta description tag, it must be concise, precise, and integrate the main keywords of the page and of the subject's semantic field.